As we're all settling in to the latest government

-Luther Idris Elba has tested positive for COVID-19; while filming of upcoming series including Peaky Blinders and The Handmaid's Tale has been postponed.
+Luther Idris Elba has tested positive for COVID-19; while filming of upcoming series including and Peaky Blinders The Handmaid's Tale has been postponed.
 Elizabeth Moss posted on her Instagram on Monday: "We shut down production of season 4 in order to preserve the health and safety of our cast and crew and join the world in an attempt to flatten the curve."
 Live audience shows look unlikely to continue for the foreseeable, too.

 which of our favourite TV programmes are likely to be affected?
 Will we see pandemic storylines reflected in soap operas; or will schedules lean more towards distraction?
 As we start to draw up a lengthy "to watch" list, here's how British TV is responding to the pandemic.
 TV Shows Halting Production

-Some UK shows are completely halting production – this has been the case for the new Netflix show The Witcher.
-Taking to Twitter, World Productions said: “In light of the spread of COVID-19, after much consideration, @worldprods are suspending filming of #LineofDuty S6 with the support of the BBC."
+Netflix show .
+The Witcher Taking to Twitter, World Productions said: “In light of the spread of COVID-19, after much consideration, @worldprods are suspending filming of #LineofDuty S6 with the support of the BBC."
 Peaky Blinders followed suit, announcing a pause on production via Instagram: “After much consideration and in light of the developing situation concerning COVID-19, the start of production of Peaky Blinders series 6 has been postponed."
 TV Soap Scenes Referencing Coronavirus

 and often reflecting the current climate, some British soaps will be working coronavirus into their scripts.

-The BBC reports that Holby City has filmed a 'topical drop-in' for the first time.
+.
 By splicing scenes filmed weeks ago with new ones featuring the coronavirus, the hospital drama will be remain relevant as it hits our TV screens.
+Holby City has filmed a 'topical drop-in' for the first time

 had to rewrite scenes after a member of the cast took the decision to self-isolate after returning from holiday abroad (the unnamed actor has since tested negative for COVID-19).
 Coronation Street

 Digital Spy they have a contingency plan in place: “We've looked at our procedures and our established contingency plans and we're confident that we're able to continue with our filming schedule.”
 No Live TV Studio Audiences

 e been broadcasting with presenters and guests only, meaning things are a bit quiet in the background.
-A spokesperson for Loose Women told the Evening Standard: “In order to help prevent the spread of COVID-19, ITV has asked all producers to consider whether shows which normally have a live audience can be made without one.”
+A spokesperson for Loose Women and Jeremy Vine Show hav told the Loose Women Evening Standard: “In order to help prevent the spread of COVID-19, ITV has asked all producers to consider whether shows which normally have a live audience can be made without one.”
 Audience participation, for now, is resigned to the sofa.
 TV Sport Postponed

 Digital Spy, The English Premier League will postponed until 3 April.
 And all football in Scotland has been paused, with Northern Ireland and Wales stopping matches until 4 April.
 As a result, last weekend, Match Of The Day was – to many football fans dismay – replaced with Mrs Brown's Boys.
 The World Indoor Championships will be taking place in 2021 instead and all professional tennis has stopped until 20 April.